 Internship Supervisor Evaluations: Students are required to complete an internship, which they do typically within their first year of the program.
 While they can meet the internship requirement in the fall, spring, or summer semesters, most students choose to complete the internship in the summer.
-During the past year, a total of 18 out of 77 students (23% of students currently actively enrolled in the MURP program) completed an internship.
-Of the 18 students who completed internships, 5 were reported as paid internships.
+In 2019-20, a total of 12 out of 47 on-campus students (26% of students currently active in the on-campus MURP program) completed an internship.
+Of the 12 students who completed internships, 5 were reported as paid internships.
 However, we currently have no reported information for 1 of the internships.
-The average employer evaluation rating was 1.10 on a scale of 1 to 5, where 5 is excellent and 1 indicates unsatisfactory and improvement is needed.
+The average employer evaluation rating was 4.73 on a scale of 1 to 5, where 5 is excellent and 1 indicates unsatisfactory and improvement is needed.
 A total of 8 out of 43 online students (19% of students currently active in the online MURP program) completed an internship.
 Of the 8 students who completed internships, 1 was reported as a paid internship.
 The average employer evaluation rating was 4.96 on a scale of 1 to 5, where 5 is excellent and 1 indicates unsatisfactory and improvement is needed.